 Why Do Puppies Eat Poop?

-Dogs commonly eat their own or another animal’s droppings.
-No matter what species of animal does it, there's even a technical term for it in the animal world: coprophagia.
+Dogs often eat their own or another animal’s droppings, no matter what species of animal does it.
+There's even a technical term for it in the animal world: coprophagia.

-This behavior typically first appears in pups at about four to nine months of age and the frequency tends to increase after one year of age.
+This behavior typically first appears in pups at about 4 to 9 months of age, and the frequency tends to increase after the age of 1.
 The good news is that most pups outgrow the habit.
-The bad news is that some dogs hang on to the nasty practice their whole life.
-Shih tzus are one breed that appears to be more prone to the behavior.
+The bad news is that some dogs hang on to the nasty practice throughout their lives.
+For example, Shih Tzus are one breed that appears to be more prone to the behavior.

-There are a variety of reasons why your puppy is eating poop:
+There are a variety of reasons why your puppy eats poop:

 - When you wave your hands, shout with disgust, and chase the puppy all over the yard, that’s great puppy entertainment.
 Chasing can actually reward the behavior and encourage your puppy to play poopy-keep-away.

 - Eating other animals’ waste may have to do with taste.
-Cow and horse manure may contain undigested corn or other ingredients that are appealing to your pup.
+Cow and horse manure may contain undigested grains or other ingredients that are appealing to your pup.

 - The cat’s litter box may as well be a puppy snack bar!
-Cat food contains more protein than dog food, and as a result, feline waste tastes good to dogs.
+Cat food usually contains more protein than dog food, and as a result, feline waste tastes good to dogs.
 Not only is this unsanitary, but it also puts kitty's tail in a twist to have a dog messing with its personal toilet.
-Cats pestered in their bathroom will often look for another place to “go,” such as behind the sofa.
+A cat that's pestered in its bathroom may look for another place to “go,” such as behind the sofa.

 How to Stop Poop Eating

-It is best to put a stop to this behavior before it gets out of hand.
-Parasites are often transmitted through feces, so having a dog who sees it as a treat puts their health at risk.
-There are a number of things you can do to put an end to this nasty habit:
+It's best to put a stop to this behavior before it gets out of hand.
+Parasites are often transmitted through feces, so having a dog that sees it as a treat puts the pup's health at risk.
+There are a number of things you can do to put an end to this nauseating habit:

-- Puppies may eat waste to get your attention, which means even yelling rewards their behavior.
-If you catch the pup in the act, don’t make eye contact or speak.
+- Puppies may eat waste to get your attention, which means that even yelling may reward their behavior.
+If you catch your pup in the act, don’t make eye contact or speak.
 Instead, interrupt the act by shaking a can full of pennies or clapping your hands loudly.

-- For bored pups, increase playtime to a minimum of 20 minutes or try aerobic exercise twice each day.
-If your puppy is left in the yard while you're away, increase the number of toys available.
+- For bored pups, increase playtime to a minimum of 20 minutes or try aerobic exercise twice a day.
+If you leave your puppy in the yard while you're away, increase the number of toys available.
 A treat-spiked toy such as a Kong filled with peanut butter offers a tastier, healthier alternative.

 - Prevent access by walking your puppy on a leash and leading it away from a pile once the business is done.
-Offer rewards for leaving stools alone.
-Teach the puppy to “come” and sit in front of you after each bowel movement—their own or the other dogs’—and offer a fantastic treat while you pick up the waste.
+Offer it rewards for leaving stool alone.
+Teach the puppy to “come” and sit in front of you after each bowel movement—its own or another dogs’—and offer a fantastic treat while you pick up the waste.

 - Some dogs may eat their own stool when it hasn’t thoroughly “processed.”
-In these instances, a more digestible food may help.
+In these instances, a more digestible food that offers all the nutrients your dog needs may help.
 Ask your veterinarian for a recommendation.
-Remember to make a gradual change in the food as a sudden change could prompt tummy issues.
+Remember to make a gradual change to the new food as a sudden change could prompt tummy issues.

 - Scoop and clean the cat box as often as possible.
-Leaving droppings any length of time is asking for trouble.
-Automatic cat boxes sweep the feces into a bin within ten minutes of the cat’s deposit.
+Leaving droppings for any length of time is asking for trouble.
+Automatic cat boxes sweep the feces into a bin within 10 minutes of the cat’s deposit.

 - Place the litter box on a table or counter out of doggy reach.
-If the cat doesn’t object, a covered litter box might deter the dog but allow the cat access and privacy.
+If the cat doesn’t object, a covered litter box might deter the dog, while allowing the cat access and privacy.

 - Use a baby gate to keep the dog out of the cat’s domain.
-Some cats can jump over the standard gates, or you can install it a couple of inches off the ground so kitty can slink underneath while the jumbo-size pup can’t get through.
+Some cats can jump over the standard gates, or you can install it a couple of inches off the floor so your kitty can slink underneath while the jumbo-size pup can’t get through.

-- Finally, if you can’t be around to supervise, muzzle the miscreants.
+- Finally, when you can’t be around to supervise, muzzle or crate your pup.